 4. Manatal - Good for Budget-Conscious ATS Needs

 Manatal is an AI-powered applicant tracking system that starts at just $15 per user per month.
-It includes resume parsing, social media enrichment (pulling data from LinkedIn, Facebook, and other platforms), and basic AI-driven candidate recommendations.
+Resume parsing, social media enrichment (pulling data from LinkedIn, Facebook, and other platforms), and basic AI-driven candidate recommendations round out its feature set.

 Key features: ATS with kanban pipeline, AI resume scoring, social media enrichment, career page builder, compliance tools (GDPR, EEO).